Ernoff/simple-auction/README.md

     npm start
     ```

+## How to Use the dApp

+- Log in with uPort (You will need the mobile app if you don't have it already)
+- Upon log in, click on the link that says `Click here if you logged in freshly or you feel your data is lagging`
+- Beneficiary carries the owner of the contract
+- Ensure the account under `Your Account` reflects your own address
+- `From Account` lists all accounts attached to your account.
+You can swap between any to place a bid with.
+- `Bid Amount` takes in integers in ethers as bid
+-  A low bid will trigger an alert.
+A low bid is big lower or equal to Highest Bid
+-  Once you are ready to place a bid, click on the the `bid` button

 ## Notes of Importance

 - Ensure the same instance of ganache-cli is running during the entire lifecycle of the application
+- If you see `Loading...` for more than 1 second, you will need to click on the link that says `Click here if you logged in freshly or you feel your data is lagging`.
+If that doesn't clear it, your deployed contract may be unaccessible

 ## Test